oaksprout/rune-on-aave/README.md

 THORChain provides competitive long-term yield for large cap assets, and efficiently converts that liquidity into RUNE market cap through a unique economic design.
 All this amounts to an asset with extremely high upside potential.
+This is desirable as collateral as it makes it easier and more efficient to manage collateral postions.

 Additionally, THORChain's economic model requires that $3 of RUNE is staked for every $1 of pooled asset, e.g. BTC.
 This means that with time, a deterministic